m2osw/eventdispatcher/cppprocess/README.md

 be closed as soon as you are done with it (especially the input since this is how the child process gets an EOF on that stream).
 In other words, a pipe can be used once.
 Each instance of a process, new or not, must be given a new pipe.
-It is strongly advised that you use a new `cppprocess` object each time you run a new command.
+It is strongly advised that you use new `cppprocess` objects each time you run a new command pipeline.

 ## Simulate a system() call